 - Transportation.
 The ability to move goods within the supply chain controlled by the platform corporation with a variety of efficient transport modes and terminals.

-The most prominent platform corporations include Apple (computer and mobile phone designer and retailer), Dell (computer retailer), Wal-Mart (mass retailer), IKEA (furniture retailer), Nike (sport shoes retailer) and Li & Fung (trade group, mainly in apparel).
+The most prominent platform corporations include Apple (computer and mobile phone designer and retailer), Dell (computer retailer), Wal-Mart (mass retailer), IKEA (furniture retailer), Nike (sport shoes retailer), and Li & Fung (trade group, mainly in apparel).
 It can be argued that Wal-Mart is essentially an information network, using its knowledge and distribution facilities to link thousands of suppliers together in a profitable collaboration.
-It is worth mentioning that this type of production structure is mainly applicable to activities that have a strong consumer retailing component which is subject to constant fluctuations in the demand.
+It is worth mentioning that this type of production structure is mainly applicable to activities with a strong consumer retailing component subject to constant fluctuations in demand.
 The Hong Kong-based Li & Fung is a highly networked corporation that highly depends on the efficiency of its production and distribution networks.
 It controls about 40% of the apparel supply entering the United States with strategic deals with major retailers such as Wal-Mart and TJ Maxx.
 The corporation benefited fully from the opening of the Pearl River Delta to international trade and investment but is now diversifying the geographical base of its suppliers.